 And there is another reason I use this planner.
 I love volunteering my time at our parish.
 It brings me such joy!
 I act as an administrative assistant and DRE (which is to say that I help Father organize classes for the Sacraments and assist with beautiful Sacrament days, but Father does all the teaching – so my role is really, well…administrative).
 In order to carefully balance my volunteer time, which must come after the time I give to my primary vocation as wife and mom, I’ve always mapped my days out in a planner as a way of carefully stewarding.
 There are, as you can imagine, quite a number of things and details that go along with those responsibilities, and part of balancing my volunteer time so that it doesn’t usurp my time as wife/mom/home educator means I need a place for notes, lists, etc to land…so they can wait for me and for when I have time.
 Enter: The Catholic Daily Planner.
 This is my planner for those needs.

-As I mentioned, I purchased The Catholic Daily Planner from Michele in the unpunched/loose paper option, but I wanted to share some links to find the other supplies I used in building my planner in case you’re interested in those:
+As I mentioned, I have the small size Catholic Daily Planner from in the unpunched/loose paper option, but I wanted to share some links to find the other supplies I used in building my planner in case you’re interested in those:

 - Martha Stewart for Staples Discbound Planner in the Junior Size